angeria/bitsek/README.md

 # Bitsek

-A simple cryptocurrency in Haskell.
+> A simple cryptocurrency in Haskell.

+## Table of Contents
 - [Bitsek](#bitsek)
   * [Introduction](#introduction)
   * [Authors](#authors)